 The descriptive evidence presented so far has shown the presence of marked differences in the level of digitalization and routineness across sectors and professional groups.
-The following issue we want investigate is what kind of realtionship exists between these two key dimensions of labour activities and the dynamics of employment.
-Figure 6 shows the rates of chage of employment (in the 2011-16 period) of the High-Skilled, Medium and Low-Skilled professional groups and separately for manufacturing and service industries.
+The following issue we want to investigate is what kind of realtionship exists between these two key dimensions of labour activities and the dynamics of employment.
+Figure 6 shows the rates of chage of employment (in the 2011-16 period) of the High-Skilled, Medium and Low-Skilled professional groups, and separately for manufacturing and service industries.
 In the period examined, in both macrosectors a pattern of job polarization seems to have occurred.
-In particular Figure 6 shows a strong contraction of middle skills jobs in the manufacturing sector (-10%) whereas in the service sector, while all professional categories show a positive dynamics of employment, the best employment performances are found among the low skilled professions (more than 10% growth rate) and, to a lesser extent among high skillesd professions.
-The very large expansion of low skilled jobs in services probably reflects the specific profile of the the Italian tertiary sector.
+In particular Figure 6 shows a strong contraction of medium skilled jobs in the manufacturing sector (-10%), whereas in the service sector a positive employment dynamics occurs in all three professional groups, with the best employment performances found among the low skilled professions (more than 10% growth rate).
+The large expansion of low skilled jobs in services probably reflects the specific profile of the the Italian tertiary sector.